ecmwf/metview-python/docs/api/grib_obj_toc.rst

       - Returns information on missing values in a :class:`Fieldset`

     * - :func:`dataset_to_fieldset`
-      - Convert xndarray dataset to :class:`Fieldset`
+      - Converts an xndarray dataset to a :class:`Fieldset`

     * - :func:`direction`
       - Computes the wind direction